 3.4.
 Ensure that piglets receive a mix of isoflurane (0.25%–3% maintenance), oxygen, and nitrous oxide.

 3.5.
-Provide a dose of fentanyl (10 μg/kg) and continue giving a dose every 1–2 h to ensure continued adequate depth of analgesia and sedation and to avoid motion artifacts that could risk dislodgment of the endotracheal tube.
+Provide a dose of fentanyl (10 μg/kg), and continue giving a dose every 1–2 h to ensure continued adequate depth of analgesia and sedation and to avoid motion artifacts that could risk dislodgment of the endotracheal tube.

 3.6: Establish intravenous (IV) access in the subcutaneous abdominal vein or any other peripheral vein.